 We maintain a separate reserve for unfunded commitment, which is included in Liabilities on our Consolidated Statement of Condition.
 The related provision for the reserve for unfunded commitments is included as part of the provision for credit losses on the Consolidated Statement of Comprehensive Income, along with the provision for loan losses.

 A summary of changes in the reserve for unfunded commitment follows.

-2018 2017 2016

-Balance at beginning of year Provision for unfunded commitments \$ 94 - \$ 57 37 \$ 20 37

-Total \$ 94 \$ 94 \$ 57
+2019 2018 2017 Balance at beginning of year \$ 94 \$ 94 \$57 (Reversal of)/Provision for reserve for unfunded commitments (5) 37 Total \$89 \$ 94 \$ 94